gerlogu/gerlogu/README.md

 # 👋 Hello there, my name is Germán López
 ### I am a Technical Game Designer & Programmer specialized in Unreal Engine & Unity.

-I am a Game Designer currently living in Spain.

 I studied Game Design and Development at Rey Juan Carlos University, on Madrid.
 During this degree I worked on numerous projects which I highlight Into the Cave, Revenge .44, Shinobi no Noboru and my TFG project: Stigma Protocol.

 In addition, in the degree I have had to make use of different programming languages such as C++, C#, Javascript, Java and C, along with game engines like Unity, Unreal Engine 4 or Gamemaker Studio.